sauccjy/GPU-H2H/README.md

 ......
 ```

-The format of ''xxxCut.txt'' is:
+The format of ''xxxCut.txt'' (latitudeCut.txt) is:
 ```
 4                       //Partition Tree height
 1 0 13                  //Sub graph at top-1 layer, [start index, end index) = [0, 13)